daniele-proverbio/EWS_optimise/README.md

 ## Folders and reproducibility

 A brief description is here provided.
-For other details, refer to Chapter 5 of the thesis referenced below.
+For other details, refer to the corresponding manuscript.

 ### MATLAB simulation results
 - simulate: folder containing the code to simulate the system (including statistical repreated experiments).
 Parameters used: c = 1.9:-0.002:1.68 (with c_0 = 1.78).
 To generate data for the analysis of sensitivity to noise level and n-tipping, change manually "noise" (ln 36), rename the output .mat file and run the code.
 Original noise values: [0.010,0.012,0.014,0.016,0.018,0.020,0.025,0.030,0.035,0.040,0.045,0.050].